adntob/CiscoHackathon2019/README.md

 This guide gives a brief overview of the most important components ("puzzle pieces"), and some tips on when to choose one over the other.
 For each of the component, there is a runnable example as well.

-TODO Refer to git repo here
+The git repo with examples and this guide can be cloned here:

+`git clone git@bitbucket.org:bjolseth/ntnu-hackathon.git`

 ## Mini dictionary